docsforadobe/illustrator-scripting-guide/docs/jsobjref/PDFSaveOptions.md

 **Description**

 Optional.
-Downsample if the image’s resolution is above  this value.
+Downsample if the image's resolution is above  this value.

 Default: 225.0